One of My Most Recent Bird Photos when I started this page: Two Egrets Dancing, and one has a fish.

 Forster's Tern Looking for Little Fishes to Eat

 8. Don't rely on somebody else to tell you what you are doing right or wrong.
-Figure it out by looking and looking and looking at your pictures and anybody else's you can find — magazines and the internet are full of them.
+Figure it out by looking and looking and looking at your pictures and anybody else's you can find.
 You'll probably have what you consider some good ones and some bad ones.
 We all do.
-My bad ones outweigh my good ones by about 30 to one.
+My bad ones outweigh my good ones by about 50 to one.
 Show your pictures to people you trust and anybody else.

 I know numbers 7 and 8 offer opposite advice.
 Life is like that.